airladon/FigureOne/docs/README.md

 <p style="text-align: center"><img src="./tutorials/animation/ex1.gif"></p>

-A more convenient way to chain animation steps in series is to create them inline
+A more convenient way to chain animation steps in series is to create them inline.
+The <a href="#animationmanagernew">animations.new</a> method returns an [AnimationBuilder][432] that allows for inline step creation.

 ```javascript
 p.animations.new()